pybind/pybind11/docs/reference.rst

     Assigning a :class:`handle` or :class:`object` subclass causes a call to ``__setattr``.

-.. function detail::accessor handle::attr(const char *key)
+.. function detail::accessor handle::attr(const char *key) const

     See the above function (the only difference is that they key is provided as a string literal).